chandra-rao-ntk/test/README.md

     else:
         print("[!]
 No address objects found for this IP on Panorama.")

-    # For each object, find rules that reference it
+    # For each object, find rules that reference it (handles MULTIPLE objects)
     all_refs = []
     for o in addr_objs:
         refs = pano_get_rules_for_object(pano, o["name"])